vimukthi-nm2309242/CMPS-350-Project/README.md

    - Added all the required features
    - Displays all the courses that with a filtering system
    - Was not able to implement the persistence system

+6. Use case 6
+   - Created the instructor webpage with javascript
+   - This will be used exactly like the admin layout
+   - There will be additional page to show the stats same for admin page